-The best smart speakers for 2023 | Engadget
+The best smart speakers for 2024

 For years, the Sonos One has been a favorite of mine, combining a reasonable price with good sound quality and a plethora of useful features like easy multi-room audio, stereo pairing and compatibility with tons of services.
 This year, Sonos replaced the One with the Era 100, a $250 speaker that is an improvement in almost every way you can think of.
 Most importantly, it uses a new speaker array that includes two tweeters instead of just one as well as a woofer that’s 25 percent bigger.
 The end result is that the Era 100 handily bests the One in sound quality, with impressive bass, surprisingly huge volume and increased high-end clarity thanks to the additional tweeter.

 There are a lot of other improvements beyond just sound quality.
 The Era 100 uses its built-in microphones for much easier Trueplay tuning, which optimizes the speaker’s output based on where you place it.
 Previously, you had to use an iPhone and walk around the room waving the phone to optimize your Sonos speaker, but now the process is much simpler.
 The Era 100 also includes line-in via a USB-C port and also has Bluetooth for when you just want to quickly connect a device to the speaker.
 It’s a bummer that you need to buy an adapter to hook up a turntable or other audio equipment to the Era 100, but since the One didn’t support line-in at all, I’m still glad it’s an option.
+You can also pair two Era 100s with a Sonos soundbar to get a solid home theater setup with surround sound.

 There are a handful of other small but solid improvements, like redesigned controls on the top that make it easier to skip tracks and a mic mute switch that cuts the power to the mic for extra security.
-Like the One, you can set up Alexa or the Sonos voice assistant here, but the Era 100 doesn’t support the Google Assistant – so if you were previously using a Sonos speaker and relied on Google, you’re unfortunately out of luck here.
+Like the One, it's easy to set up Alexa or the Sonos voice assistant here, but the Era 100 doesn’t support the Google Assistant – so if you were previously using a Sonos speaker and relied on Google, you’re unfortunately out of luck here.
 Other than that one change, though, the Era 100 is an excellent all-around performer.
 It’s a great speaker on its own and is also a great starting point if you want to build a multi-room audio setup.

-Amazon’s Echo Studio remains an excellent-sounding speaker as well, and at $199 it’s a good bit cheaper than the Era 100 as well.
-If you want to save some cash or already have a bunch of other Echo devices, it makes sense as a speaker for higher-quality music playback.
+The Amazon Echo Studio remains an excellent-sounding speaker as well, and at $199 it’s a good bit cheaper than the Era 100 as well.
+If you want to save some cash or already have a bunch of other Echo devices in your smart home ecosystem, it makes sense as a speaker for higher-quality music playback.
 But given that it’ll be four years old this fall, I think it makes sense to opt for a newer device that’ll get longer support and updates.

 As nice as the Era 100 and Echo Studio are, there's only so much you can get out of them.
-If you crave more bass, clarity and stereo separation, the $550 Sonos Five is one of our favorite pure music speakers.
+If you crave more bass, clarity and stereo separation, the $550 Sonos Five is the best sounding smart speaker on this list.
 It has many of the conveniences in the Era 100 and sounds significantly better than any other Sonos speaker.
 It also sounds much better than the Echo Studio and anything Google is currently selling.

 That said, the Five stretches our definition of a smart speaker here because it doesn't have a built-in voice assistant.
 But it's so good at music playback that it's worth recommending you pick one up along with an Echo Dot or Nest Mini.
 Both of those speakers work with Sonos, so you can use voice commands to control the Five just as you would a dedicated Alexa or Google Assistant device.
 Sonos also refreshed the speaker two years ago with a new wireless radio as well as more memory and a faster processor.
 This means it should stay current and work with future Sonos software updates for years to come.